jparras1/acit4640_labweek9/README.md

 > packer build packer/
 4. Create the EC2 instances
+- change directory to the terraform file (main.tf)
+> cd terraform

+Then enter the following:
-> terraform init terraform/
+> terraform init

-> terraform apply terraform/
+> terraform apply
 5. At the end of the terraform execution information, you should receive a dns name and an ip address.
 Use either one to go to the website:
 ![alt text](image.png)